DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 I am think of changing the potentiometer which is a lot of work to be done.

 Time spent: 9 hours
 ---

+# July 4

+### Fusion
+Today I think i finished the case.
+I double checked every component was correct and matched up with the dimensions of the case.
+I checked the different items I was using like screw to make sure they would even fit (had a problem with that one).
+I polished the case adding some text and cleaned up some edge.
+After finishing it, I copied the case into a new file which would be called the production file and showed what needed to be printed.

+### Final BOM Update (Hopefully)
+I added my last items to my BOM (hopefully) and updated the prices of many aliexpress items.
+This was really annoy because aliexpress's prices fluctuates a lot which is annoying when creating a BOM.

+### Repo Update
+To submit the project, I needed to create many things in my repo.
+I created my README.md file and filled in the necessary information.
+I started creating the files and folders for the CAD and PCB showcase files and production files.

+### Thoughts
+I finally finished the case and the final PCB design so I'm basically finishing up the project's repo.

+I also made a case for my friend which took a chuck of my time.

+I really wanted to finish this project and spent an uncomfortable amount of time on it today.
+I'm at the home stretch and I just want to be free.... and move on to a new project.

+Time spent: 12 hours
+---